deNBI/cloud-user-docs/wiki/portal.md

 If a project is written in red text your lifetime limit has been exceeded.

-Actions are only visible by an admin
+Actions are only visible to an admin

 The following actions are possible: